Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

 I hope you enjoyed reading this page, and that it will make you gain some time if you have to use Qualtrics to build experiments !

-If you have any questions, you can contact me: &nbsp; <jeremie.beucler@gmail.com>
+If you have any questions, don't hesitate to contact me: &nbsp; <jeremie.beucler@gmail.com>

 <br>